peteamiri/Tutorials/SalesForce/CertNote2.md

 1. Assignment Rules that transfer inbound cases from your web to case to a queue or a potential owner will evaluate the escalation rule and then assign the case.

-Example:
-Once a case is submitted, it will move through the escalation rules and trigger if it meets a criteria.
+    Example: Once a case is submitted, it will move through the escalation rules and trigger if it meets a criteria.
 Afterward, the case will be evaluated by the Assignment Rules and be redirected accordingly.
 If the escalation rule included a filter that referenced ownership after the assignment, the escalation will not be triggered.

 2. Manually transferring records will not trigger Assignment or Escalation Rules.

-Example:
-An escalation rule dictates that any cases owned by User 2 will be escalated after 30 minutes.
+    Example: An escalation rule dictates that any cases owned by User 2 will be escalated after 30 minutes.

 A case is owned by User 1.
 The case is then manually transferred from User 1 to User 2.
 This does not modify the record and does not change the last modified date.
 Hence, the escalation rules are not triggered.

 If you opt to have Ownership involved with your escalation rules, you will need to include any users that may transfer these records to another user.

-Connection Finder (Salesforce to Salesforce) allows you to email surveys to find out if your partners are Salesforce customer
+Connection Finder (SalesForce to SalesForce) allows you to email surveys to find out if your partners are SalesForce customer

 Opportunity is included in territory management but not lead and activity.

 If a user accesses a login URL that does not contain a unique identifier of a specific Customer Portal, then they are automatically directed to the login URL of the first Customer Portal you created – True

 Division on individual records—Division is a field on individual records which marks the record as belonging to a particular division.
 A record can belong to a division that the administrator creates, or it can belong to the standard “global” division which is created automatically when your organization enables divisions.

 Default division for a user—Users are assigned to a default division that applies to their newly created accounts, leads, and custom objects that are enabled for divisions.

 Working division—If you have the “Affected by Divisions” permission, you set the division in which you want to work using a drop-down list in the sidebar.
 Then, searches will show only the data for your working division.
 You can change your working division at any time.
 If you do not have the “Affected by Divisions” permission, you do not have a working division; you always see records in all divisions.

 The organization IDs of your sandboxes differ from your production organization ID, and will change each time your sandbox is refreshed.
-Salesforce stores sandbox organizations on several instances.
+SalesForce stores sandbox organizations on several instances.
 When a sandbox is created or refreshed, an instance is selected for your sandbox, so your sandbox may appear on different instances and have different URLs.
 When data that contains object IDs is copied from your production instance into your sandbox, the object IDs in your sandbox match the object IDs in your production instance.
 However, data created in your production instance or sandbox will not contain matching object IDs.

 Full copy sandboxes have the same storage limit as your production organization.